Convert HTML to PDF in .NET Core: End-to-End Guide for URLs, Razor Views, Security & Docker

 Frequently Asked Questions

-How do I convert HTML to PDF using .NET Core?
+How can I convert HTML to PDF in .NET Core?

-To convert a website URL to PDF with IronPDF: 1) Install the IronPDF NuGet package, 2) Create a ChromePdfRenderer instance, 3) Use the RenderUrlAsPdf method with the target URL, and 4) Save the resulting PdfDocument using the SaveAs method.
+To convert a website URL to a PDF document, install the IronPDF NuGet package, create a ChromePdfRenderer instance, and use the RenderUrlAsPdf method to render the URL into a PDF.
+The result can be saved using the SaveAs method.

-How can I convert MVC views to PDF documents?
+How can I enhance the security of my PDF documents?

-What security features are available for PDF files?
+What options are available for customizing PDF rendering?

-How do I add watermarks to PDF documents?
+How can I add watermarks to a PDF using C#?

-Add watermarks using the Watermark property with HtmlStamp objects for simple text overlays, or use the HtmlStamper class for advanced stamping with HTML content, custom positioning, rotation, and transparency effects.
+You can add watermarks to PDFs using IronPDF by utilizing the Watermark property with HtmlStamp objects.
+For advanced options, the HtmlStamper class allows for custom positioning and transparency effects.

 Jacob Mellor, Chief Technology Officer @ Team Iron